How did the Candy Montgomery trial unfold? Probably not the way you would have imagined.

 Montgomery had tried to clean up the scene following the attack, showering fully clothed to remove any traces of blood, but the sheer amount of bloodshed made it impossible, and evidence of Candy's blood was found in several points of the Gore residence.

-After the altercation, she went home, changed clothes and returned to The First United Methodist Church of Lucas—of which both Betty Gore and lawyer Don Crowder were members—to finish bible-school activities.
+After the altercation, Candy went home, changed clothes and returned to The First United Methodist Church of Lucas—of which both Betty Gore and lawyer Don Crowder were members—to finish Bible-school activities.

 What happened to Don Crowder, Candy Montgomery's lawyer?

-According to The Dallas Observer (opens in new tab), Candy Montgomery sought out attorney Don Crowder (played by actor Raúl Esparza), a fellow church member, after police began to find clues linking Montgomery to the Betty Gore crime scene.
+According to The Dallas Observer, Candy Montgomery sought out attorney Don Crowder, a fellow church member, after police began to find clues linking Montgomery to the Betty Gore crime scene.
 Crowder had mostly worked in civil law through his firm Crowder & Mattox, and representing Montgomery in the murder trial was his first criminal case.

 Things went south for Crowder in the 1990s, when his brother Barry died in a tragic accident in August 1997.
 Crowder's mental health suffered following the loss and he began struggling with alcohol and cocaine abuse.
 He attempted suicide on October 25, 1998, his 56th birthday, but survived.